-- · Continue to govern ethics in a way that supports the establishment of an ethical culture; - · Continue to monitor labour, employment relationships, training and skills development, employment equity, and the prevention of unfair discrimination; - · Continue to monitor the Group's B-BBEE compliance and make recommendations for improvements; and - · Monitor the Group's corporate-social-investment plans and ensure that they are adequate to positively impact the communities in which the Group operates.
+Continue to govern ethics in a way that supports the establishment of an ethical culture;

+- $\cdot {\sf Continue}\ to\ monitor\ labour, employment\ relationships, training\ and\ skills\ development,\ employment\ equity,\ and\ the\ prevention$ of unfair discrimination: - · Continue to monitor the Group's B-BBEE compliance and make recommendations for improvements; and - · Monitor the Group's corporate-social-investment plans and ensure that they are adequate to positively impact the communities in which the Group operates.

 For the year under review, the committee is satisfied that it has fulfilled all of its statutory duties assigned by the Board.
+I would like to thank the Group's staff for their commitment, hard work and support during this past year.
+Without them, our success would not have been achieved.